chichunchen/nand2tetris/08/README.md

     0;JMP

 ### if-goto label
-cond = pop;     // pop the truth value on the stack if cond jump to execute the command just after label
+cond = pop;     // pop the cond value on the stack if cond jump to execute the command just after label

     @SP